koliseoapi/help/content/about/logo.md

 ## Assets

 Looking for our logo?
-Here it is: <a href="/img/logo-color.svg" download>Download logo</a>
+Here it is: <a href="/img/logo-color.svg" rel="nofollow" download>Download logo</a>

 ![The koliseo logo](/img/logo-color.svg)